An estimated 10 to 30 percent of first responders will have some type of traumatic stress injury during their career

 PTSD is just as real of a threat to law enforcement officers and other first responders as it is to military members.
 Like any other injury sustained in the line of duty, it is not automatically the end of a career or your life; but to maintain both of these things you must be aware, prepare in advance, and seek immediate care if things are becoming unmanageable.

-Here’s what we need to be aware of: 1.
-It’s normal: Like every other system in your body, the mind will do what it believes is necessary to maintain itself.
+1. It’s normal: Like every other system in your body, the mind will do what it believes is necessary to maintain itself.
 Unfortunately as the brain tries to protect itself, the manifestations can have some adverse effects.
-The backlash from the traumatic incident may result in anger, memory issues, sleep disruption, depression, or any number of other stress responses.
+The backlash from the traumatic incident may result in anger, memory issues, sleep disruption, depression, or any number of other stress responses.2.
+Early intervention results in a better outcome: If you are bleeding from a GSW, do you want to see a doctor now or a month from now?
+Rapid assistance from a professional counselor or peer support team members is more likely to lead to more rapid recovery.

 3. Knowledge is power: Knowing the signs and symptoms can help us identify traumatic stress injuries in ourselves or others.
 We need to recognize that something is wrong before we are aware that we need help.